ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

  ```

  This should output a hash data like:

 `800f8f48466b3419d7cbf37908b12f146120b31260147bdd3b433d23e60f976b`

+Let us break down the `docker run` command for a clear understanding:

+* `docker run`: This command is used to runa Docker container.

+* `-d`:This flag stands for "detach".
+It runs the container in the background allowing you to continue using the terminal for other commands.

+* `-p 8080:8080`: This flag maps the `8080` from the host to the port `8080` inside the container.
+It means that you can access the applicatiob running inside the container on your host machine's port **8080**.
+Simply go to the browser and put in there `localhost:8080` to display the application.

 3. Run the `docker ps` command to check that the container is running.